ekatka120/nbd_2020/README.md

 1. [Introduction to the course.
 Main objectives.
 Survey.
 Introduction to R programming language.]()

+## Homework

+In your Microsoft Teams class you can find your first homework.
+Deadline is Sept 14, 09:00

 ## Grade

 0.5 x Essay + 0.25 x Group presentation + 0.15 x Class participation + 0.1 x Class attendance